canonical/ubuntu-pro-docs/start-here.rst

 Prepare your environment
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Before you enable you subscriotion, make sure to prepare your environment first
+Before you enable you subscription, make sure to prepare your environment first

 .. toctree::
    :maxdepth: 1